kordless/EvolveMCP/contrib_tools/README.md

 1. Use clear, descriptive docstrings
 2. Include proper error handling
 3. Follow PEP 8 style guidelines
-4. Make sure your tool is compatible with the latest version of EvolveMCP
+4. Make sure your tool is compatible with the latest version of Gnosis: Evolve